Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Experiments

-\textbf{2D Experiments}: We first evaluate the capabilities of various methods in approximating dynamic conditional optimal transport and the Schr\"odinger bridge (SB) problem in a low-dimensional setting.
-We consider three toy conditional problems: 8 Gaussians-Moons, 8 Gaussians-8 Gaussians, and Moons-Moons.
-The first involves 8 discrete conditions and flows with large bifurcations, Figure \ref{fig:toy_demo}.
-The second also involves 8 discrete conditions, but contains flows with stronger dependence between $x$ and $y$, Figure \ref{Appendix-Case_study_Ablations_2D}.
-These two allow us to compare CVFM with previous methods.
-Finally, the third involves continuous conditioning.
-We compare our complete method, CVFM, against Conditional Generative Flow Matching (CGFM) \citep{isobe_extended_2024, zheng_guided_2023, dao_flow_2023}, Triangular Conditional Optimal Transport (T-COT-FM) \citep{kerrigan_dynamic_2024}, as well as two ablated CVFM variants.
-CGFM in particular does not support \textit{unpaired} conditioning, requiring the ability to sample from $z \sim \{\pi(x_0, x_1 | y_i)\}_{i=0}^{m}$, precluding its ability to address scientific questions as $m \rightarrow \infty$.
-We simply present it as a useful benchmark, representing a lower-bound on the discrete conditioning problems presented.
-The first of the ablated variants considered removes both mini-batch conditional optimal transport and $\alpha(w)$, but retains the interpolated flow $p_{t}(y|w)$ (see Appendix \ref{Appendix-Experimental_Details}).
-We refer to this variant as Conditional Flow Matching (CFM) as it reduces to the original proposed CFM algorithm given paired samples \citep{lipman_flow_2023,albergo_building_2023}.
-The second variant solely excludes $\alpha(w)$ -- we refer to this as Conditional Optimal Transport Flow Matching (COT-FM).
-COT-FM is nearly equivalent to the concurrent work of \citet{chemseddine_conditional_2024}; it differs by having varied noise schedules for the conditional probability paths $p_{t}(x|z)$ and $p_{t}(y|w)$.
+\textbf{2D Experiments}: We evaluate our method on three 2D toy problems.
+Two problems with 8 discrete conditions -- \textit{8 Gaussians -- Moons} testing large bifurcations and \textit{8 Gaussians -- 8 Gaussians} testing strong conditional dependence -- are used for comparison against prior methods.
+A third problem, \textit{Moons -- Moons}, involves continuous conditioning (Figure \ref{fig:toy_demo_complete}).
+CVFM is benchmarked against Conditional Generative Flow Matching (CGFM) \citep{isobe_extended_2024, zheng_guided_2023, dao_flow_2023}, Wasserstein Flow Matching (WFM) \citep{haviv_wasserstein_2024}, Triangular Conditional Optimal Transport (T-COT-FM) \citep{kerrigan_dynamic_2024, chemseddine_conditional_2024}, as well as two ablated CVFM variants.
+CGFM and WFM in particular do not support \textit{unpaired} conditioning, requiring the ability to sample from $z \sim \{\pi(x_0, x_1 | y_i)\}_{i=1}^{m}$, and precluding their ability to address scientific questions as $m \rightarrow \infty$.
+We simply present these methods as useful benchmarks, representing a lower bound in cases with discrete conditioning.
+The first ablated variant removes both mini-batch conditional OT and $\alpha(w)$, but retains the interpolated flow $p_{t}(y|w)$.
+We refer to this variant as Conditional Flow Matching (CFM) as it reduces to the originally proposed CFM given paired samples \citep{lipman_flow_2023,albergo_building_2023}.
+The second variant solely excludes $\alpha(w)$ -- we refer to this as Conditional Optimal Transport Flow Matching (COT-FM) -- nearly equivalent to T-COT-FM; it differs by having varied noise schedules for the conditional probability paths $p_{t}(x|z)$ and $p_{t}(y|w)$.
 ODE and SDE-based variants for the SB problem are also evaluated for CVFM and COT-FM, utilizing the probability flow ODE with entropic regularized OT, alongside the SDE extension to our objective, conditional variable score and flow matching (CVSFM).